EilishSinclair/Python-Project/README.md

 # Python-Project
-This is where I am learning to better understand python and to also build applications.
+This is where I am learning to better understand python as well as building applications.